arcas0803/neural_network/README.md

       supervisedDataSetExample.instances = random.applyFilter(supervisedDataSetExample);
       unsupervisedDataSetExample.instances = random.applyFilter(unsupervisedDataSetExample);

-The library allows you to create custom networks neurons :

 There are also four already implemented network topologies :

 Adaline:

       // Adaline network.
         // The first parameter determines the number of cells input from the network.
         // The second parameter sets the maximum number of iterations of the network during learning.

         Adaline adalineNetwork = new Adaline(3,100);

         // Learn Process

         // Set the learning rate.

         adalineNetwork.learningRule.learningRate = 0.01;

         // Learn

         adalineNetwork.learningRule.learn(supervisedDataSetExample); //The dataset must be supervised

+        // Test your network with the test instance of your dataSet.

+        TestingRule testRuleAdaline = new TestingRule(new MeanSquareError(),adalineNetwork);
+        testRuleAdaline.test(supervisedDataSetExample);

+        List<List<double>>outputNetworkTestAdaline = testRuleAdaline.outputNetworkTest;
+        List<double> errorTestAdaline = testRuleAdaline.errorTests;

         // Get the error of all iterations.

         List<double> errorIterationsAdaline = (adalineNetwork.learningRule as BasicLearningRule).errorIterations;

+        // Get the outputs of the network in the learn process.

+        List<List<double>> outputNetworkTrainAdaline = (adalineNetwork.learningRule as BasicLearningRule).outputNetworkTrain;

 Simple Perceptron:

-        //Simple Perceptron network.
+      // Simple Perceptron network.
         // The first parameter determines the number of cells input from the network.
         // The second parameter sets the maximum number of iterations of the network during learning.